How to Create a Content Editorial Calendar

 Once you know the types of content you want to create, for whom and how often, it’s time to write your editorial calendar.
 The farther out you can create your calendar, the easier content creation will be.
 With that said, it can be difficult to plan content a year in advance.
 Further, you want some flexibility to create content related to what’s going on in the world at that moment.

 Get a piece of paper to jot down notes and ideas that will eventually be added to your calendar.
-As you begin to add themes and events to your calendar, jot down any content ideas that come up on this piece of paper.
+As you begin to add themes and events to your calendar, jot down any content ideas that you think of on this piece of paper.
 Later they’ll be added to the calendar.

 - Make a list of the topics and niches you want to create content for.
 If you’re a blogger, these would be your categories.
 For other businesses, think about the types of information your target market would like.